anupama-pathirage/docs-bi-new/en/docs/developer-guides/ai-for-integration/index.md

-# Introduction to AI Assisted Development
+# Introduction to AI for Integration